toshiro9117/TBH-Item-Generator/README.md

 ## Recommend
 - I recommend to use dummy account for this since this can get you banned if caught
 - If you know how to use this then you can use it on you main acc at your own risk.
+- Dont sell to the market, synthesis or craft the generated items or gear use it as equipment only.

 ## Files